Local likelihood estimation for covariance functions with spatially-varying parameters: the convoSPAT package for R: Introduction

-As an aside, it should be noted that other (albeit non convolution-based) methods for nonstationary spatial modeling do offer software, namely the basis function approach in the \pkg{fields} package (\citealp{R_fields}) and the Gaussian Markov random field approach in the \pkg{INLA} package (\citealp{Lindgren2011}; \citealp{Lindgren2015}), both available for \proglang{R}.
+As noted, there are several other (albeit non convolution-based) methods for nonstationary spatial modeling that do offer software, namely the basis function approach in the \pkg{fields} package (\citealp{R_fields}) and the Gaussian Markov random field approach in the \pkg{INLA} package (\citealp{Lindgren2011}; \citealp{spde13}; \citealp{Fuglstad2015}; \citealp{Lindgren2015}), both available for \proglang{R}.
 However, as these methods arise from significantly different modeling approaches, the \pkg{convoSPAT} package represents a novel contribution to the set of available software for nonstationary spatial modeling.
-Comparison across software for these various packages are beyond the scope of this paper and will be reserved for future work.
+Comparison across software for these various packages is beyond the scope of this paper and will be reserved for future work.

 The paper is organized as follows.
 Section \ref{sec2} introduces a convolution-based approach for nonstationary spatial statistical modeling, and Section \ref{NSGPM} describes a full model for observed data and the mixture component parameterization.
 Section \ref{CEI} outlines a computationally efficient approach to inference for the model introduced in Section \ref{NSGPM}; Sections \ref{sec5}, \ref{simulateddataeg}, and \ref{USprecip} outline usage of the \pkg{convoSPAT} package and present two applications.
 Section \ref{discussion} concludes the paper.